lextoumbourou/obsidian-title-as-link-text/README.md

 1. `[[Wikilinks]]` are turned off.
 2. I recommend using either `absolute` or `relative` style links for nested file structures.

+## Complemantary Plugins

-I also recommend utilising the [Wikilinks To Markdown](https://github.com/agathauy/wikilinks-to-mdlinks-obsidian) plugin to complement this functionality.
+* [Wikilinks To Markdown](https://github.com/agathauy/wikilinks-to-mdlinks-obsidian) to convert existing Wikilinks to Markdown.
+* [Front Matter Title](https://github.com/snezhig/obsidian-front-matter-title) to replace the title with filename throughout Obsidian.

 ## Use cases